On the proof of elimination of imaginaries in algebraically closed valued fields: Elimination of imaginaries in ACVF

 \begin{theorem} Let $G$ be any geometric sort.
-Then elements of $\Sym^n G$ have geometric codes. \end{theorem} \begin{proof} We claim that there is some map $G' \to G$ with generically stable lifting, such that $G'$ embeds ($\emptyset$-definably) into a product $K^m \times k^\ell$.
-Assuming this is true, we see get a map
+Then elements of $\Sym^n G$ have geometric codes. \end{theorem} \begin{proof} We claim that there is some map $G' \to G$ with generically stable lifting, such that $G'$ embeds (0-definably) into a product $K^m \times k^\ell$.
+Assuming this is true, we get a map

 with generically stable (hence definable) lifting, and $\Sym^n(G')$ embeds into $\Sym^n(K^m \times k^\ell)$.
-The previous Lemma ensures that definable types in $\Sym^n(G')$ have geometric codes, so by definable lifting, definable types in $\Sym^n(G)$ have geometric codes.
+Corollary~\ref{some-cor} ensures that definable types in $\Sym^n(G')$ have geometric codes, so by definable lifting, definable types in $\Sym^n(G)$ have geometric codes.
 In particular, looking at constant types in $\Sym^n(G)$, we see that elements of $\Sym^n(G)$ have geometric codes.